How to Enhance Vegetable Quality Control for Potatoes

-That’s where Clarifruit can support your business, using AI and computer vision technology to provide a consistent and accurate quality control process for stakeholders working with potato crops, whether that’s at the farming and growing stages, all the way through to retailers looking to delight the end customer.
+That’s where Clarifruit can support your business, using AI and computer vision technology to provide a consistent and accurate fruit & vegetables quality control process for stakeholders working with potato crops, whether that’s at the farming and growing stages, all the way through to retailers looking to delight the end customer.

 Common Defects when Growing & Harvesting Potatoes